aKaReZa75/eBoard_STM32F103C8/README.md

 # 🔗 Resources
-  Here you'll find a collection of useful links and documents related to the ESP8266 microcontroller and its applications.
+  Here you'll find a collection of useful links and documents related to the STM32 microcontroller and its applications.
   These resources include datasheets, tutorials, and essential tools to get you started and guide you through.

+> [!TIP]
+> The resources are detailed in the sections below.
+> To access any of them, simply click on the corresponding blue link.

 > [!CAUTION]
 > This tutorial has not yet **started!**